foundation/foundation-emails/docs/pages/tips-tricks.md

 Animated GIFs have *surprisingly* good support.
 As usual, there are caveats.
 Outlook only shows the first frame of the animation.
 Make sure your call to action is visible in the first frame.

-Video's in emails are not supported.
+Video's in emails are not supported except in Apple Mail and Outlook 2011.
+[See how Litmus explores background video in HTML Emails](https://litmus.com/blog/how-to-code-html5-video-background-in-email)

 #### Quick Tips on Images